zuki/rust-raspberrypi-OS-tutorials/05_drivers_gpio_uart/README.md

 @@ -125,13 +127,42 @@
  /// # Safety
  ///
- /// - アクティブなコアはこの関数を実行しているコアだけでなければならない
-+/// - この関数内のinitコールは正しい順番でなければならない
+ /// - Only a single core must be active and running this function.
- unsafe fn kernel_init() -> ! {
++/// - The init calls in this function must appear in the correct order. unsafe fn kernel_init() -> ! {
 -    use console::console;
 +    // Initialize the BSP driver subsystem.